machine-learning-challenge/mlc2017-online/cartpole/README.en.md

 ```

 To view the environment, you can also choose to turn rendering on
-provided you have a display available
+provided you have a display available.
+It won't work on Google Cloud:

 ```sh
 gcloud ml-engine local train \